RamiDridi7/educaus/README.md

         <!-- Start main-content -->
         <!-- End main-content -->
     <!-- Footer -->

-# /!\ Please Rememeber to only commit a code without errors /!\

 # index.html.twig contains  only content of home page
     <!-- Section: About  -->
     <!-- Section: Divider -->